Complete Financial Questionnaire

 Unqualified adults need not apply.
 (Ba-dum-tish.)

-What are the payment bands?
+What are the Illness Benefits Payment Bands?

 This bit is gentler on the brain; it’s also probably what you’ve come here for.